-H2O: Helping Neighbors in Need
+H2O: Helping neighbors in need

 A little help can go a long way for those in our community who need it most.
-Help to Others, or H2O, is a City of Vancouver Utility program designed to help qualifying lowincome residents in crisis situations pay for vital water and/or sewer utility services.
+Help to Others, or H2O, is a program designed to help qualifying low-income residents in crisis situations pay for vital water and/or sewer utility services.
 The program is supported by donations from caring residents and businesses in our community.
 Donations are tax deductible under applicable IRS regulations.

 Every dollar donated to the H2O program goes directly to helping people in our community.
-No matter how small or how big, your contribution to H2O can make a difference.
+No matter how small or how big, your contribution to H2O can make a dier ence.
 Please consider making a donation in 2024.
 To learn how to make a one-time or recurring H2O donation by check or credit card, please call 360-487-7999 or visit cityofvancouver.us/atyourservice.